This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-The first question is, why develop a new language server?
+So, the first question is, why develop a new language server?
 Is it necessary to reinvent the wheel?

 The other part of the reason is lack of resources to pursue the ideas we do have, such as the idea mentioned above of trying to shift more of the burden to disk usage through more aggressive preamble caching.
 I’m a casual contributor, and the limited time I have to spend on clangd is mostly taken up by answering questions, some code reviews, and the occasional small fix / improvement; I haven’t had the bandwidth to drive this type of performance-related experimentation.

-Take code completion as an example.
-Consider the following code, where ^
+Taking code completion as an example, consider the following code, where ^ represents the cursor position:

 template <typename T>